Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents

+Beyond EMBODIEDBENCH, we evaluate on LIBERO~\cite{libero}, a standard VLA benchmark~\cite{xu2025anatomy}, using StarVLA-$\pi$~\cite{starvla} as baseline (reproduced under our setup for fair comparison): we first SFT Qwen3-VL-4B on CFG-Bench to strengthen its fine-grained action knowledge, then jointly train it and action expert under the same recipe as the baseline.
+Our model improves across three splits, i.e., Spatial 98.2 → 98.2, Object 97.8 → $\mathbf{98.0}$, Goal 98.6 → $\mathbf{99.4}$, Long 94.4 → $\mathbf{95.2}$, confirming that the fine-grained action benefits real VLA manipulation tasks.

+Furthermore, we qualitatively compare captions from the base and SFT models on unseen videos of human and robot in Fig.~\ref{fig:embodied_error} (a), which reveals three improvement mechanisms: Tier 1 shifts outputs from generic verbs (e.g., pick up) to precise executable physical details (e.g., grip the handle with fingers, then lift slightly), enhancing manipulation; Tiers 2\&3 improve sub-task sequencing (supply details like rotate the bag and open its mouth), thereby boosting long-horizon planning; All tiers use counterfactual data to enforce visual verification, thus reducing hallucination (nonexistent objects like vanilla disappear after SFT).

-We conduct a systematic error analysis in Fig.~\ref{fig:error}.
-Firstly, the most common failure in Physical Interaction is the incomplete capture of fine-grained details.
+\definecolor{Gray}{gray}{0.9} \textbf{Error Analysis.} We conduct a systematic error analysis in Fig.~\ref{fig:embodied_error} (b).
+Firstly, the most common failure in Tier 1 is the incomplete capture of fine-grained details.
 Models often identify a single salient event but fail to describe the full subtle actions.
-Secondly, in Temporal-Causal Relation, models frequently fail to comprehend coordinated, simultaneous actions, i.e., while able to describe the action of a single hand, they struggle to articulate what both hands are doing concurrently.
-Thirdly, for Intentional Understanding, models often fall back on overly simplistic common-sense heuristics, leading to incorrect conclusions.
+Secondly, in Tier 2, models frequently fail to comprehend coordinated, simultaneous actions, i.e., while able to describe the action of a single hand, they struggle to articulate what both hands are doing concurrently.
+Thirdly, for Tier 3, models often fall back on overly simplistic common-sense heuristics, leading to incorrect conclusions.
 For instance, a model might mistake an intermediate step, such as readjusting a grip, for the completion of a task merely because a hand releases an object.
-Finally, in Evaluative Judgment, we identify a positivity bias that the models tend to base their evaluation solely on the final outcome, praising any successful completion while ignoring issues in the process.
+Finally, in Tier 4, we identify a positivity bias that the models tend to base their evaluation solely on the final outcome, praising any successful completion while ignoring issues in the process.